LeeHounshell/Android-Wear-Weather-WatchFace/README.md

 This is an Android Wear WatchFace app.
 This is project 6 for the Udacity Android Nanodegree program.
 This project extends the Udacity "Sunshine" weather app developed previously during the "Advanced Android Development" course.
-The Sunshine app synchronizes weather information from OpenWeatherMap on Android Phones and Tablets.
+The Sunshine app synchronizes weather information from OpenWeatherMap on Android Phones and Tablets and sends that to wear.
+This watchface is configurable.

+## Features
+ * Weather background from Sunshine app shows weather conditions, temperature high/low, and day
+ * Configurable watchface with numerous display settings
+ * Second hand shows battery level, and will sweep if 'Gold Inlay' and 'Precious Stones' are both set
+ * Always on setting
+ * Hypnosis tool
+ * Wearable.DataApi
+ * Wearable.MessageApi
+ * Google Analytics tracking (including Advertising ID)
+ * Google Cloud Messaging
+ * Preference Injector library
+ * Wear Preference Activity library
+ * Web Browser Integration
+ * Lint-Free Code
+ * A Gradle build 'preprocessor' which permits #IFDEF 'flavor' and #IFDEF 'buildType' in Android Java code

 ---